2sic/2sxc-docs/docs-src/pages/net-code/index.md

 ## Quick Example

-The variable `person` in the following Razor template is a **Dynamic Entity** - meaning that it can have different properties depending on the configuration.
-In this case it seems to have `FirstName`, `LastName` and `Gender`.
+The variable `person` in the following Razor template is a special **data object**.
+It can have different properties depending on what it represents.
+In this case it has `FirstName`, `LastName` and `Gender`.

 ```razor
 <div @Edit.Toolbar(person)>